Moise Kean

-Bioty Moise Kean (/it/ /it/; born 28 February 2000) is an Italian professional footballer who plays as a forward for Serie A club Fiorentina and the Italy national team.
+Bioty Moise Kean (/it/ /it/; born 28 February 2000) is an Italian professional footballer who plays as a striker for Serie A club Como, on loan from Serie A club Fiorentina, and the Italy national team.

 Kean started his professional career with Juventus in 2016, winning a domestic double (league and cup) in his first season with the club.
 He spent the following season on loan with Hellas Verona before returning to Juventus the next season, winning another Serie A title in 2019.
 In the summer of that year, Kean joined English side Everton, who loaned him to French club Paris Saint-Germain in 2020, and back to Juventus in 2021, before he rejoined the Turin club permanently in 2023.

 At the international level, Kean made his senior debut for Italy in 2018.
 He is the third-youngest goalscorer for Italy in a competitive match, behind Wilfried Gnonto and Bruno Nicolè.

 Early and personal life

 Kean was born in Vercelli to Ivorian parents Biorou and Isabelle.
 When his parents separated when he was four years old, he and his two brothers moved with their mother to Asti, where he spent the rest of his childhood and adolescent years.

 Kean's older brother, Giovanni, is also a footballer.
 He grew up a supporter of Inter Milan and idolised Obafemi Martins, their striker at that time.

-A fan of hip hop and rap music, Kean collaborated with the group 19F in their song "Outfit"; a year later, Kean would release an album, Chosen.
+A fan of hip hop and rap music, Kean collaborated with the group 19F in their song "Outfit"; a year later, Kean released an album, Chosen.